jtanaeki/RideXpress/CODE_OF_CONDUCT.md

 ### Preamble

 The .NET Foundation was created to foster an open, innovative and inclusive community around open source .NET.
-To clarify expected behaviour in our communities we have adopted the [Contributor Covenant](https://www.contributor-covenant.org/).
+To clarify expected behaviour in our communities, we have adopted the [Contributor Covenant](https://www.contributor-covenant.org/).
 This code of conduct has been adopted by [many other open source communities](https://www.contributor-covenant.org/adopters/) and we feel it expresses our values well.

 ### Our Pledge